aminoa/blog/content/posts/open-source/index.md

 # Forward

-*If you take nothing else from this post, read [For Fun and Profit: A History of the FOSS Revolution (2017, Tozzi)](https://mitpress.mit.edu/9780262551786/for-fun-and-profit/) and take a look at the timeline.*
+*If you take nothing else from this post, read [For Fun and Profit: A History of the FOSS Revolution (2017, Tozzi)](https://mitpress.mit.edu/9780262551786/for-fun-and-profit/) and take a look at the timeline and maybe my forwards for the books.*

 Last summer, before writing Feature, I wanted to improve my knowledge of the history of open source software.
 While I primarily focused on Linus Torvalds, I broadened my research (reading books/articles and watching YouTube videos) to focus on the movement as a whole.
 This post won't be as polished as my previous one; it is more of a research document rather than a regular blog post, but it may be fun to skim through!